mtaborda/chalten/docs/Chalten.md

   Smalltalk one and have the same problems.
 - The Chronology package has some issues also.

-## What's the metaphor behind the model?
+## What's the metaphor behind the model

 We used a metaphor to understand the time domain.
 In this metaphor, time entities are points in a line, a line that represents the passing time.
 The